Apple's AI Mulligan: Why the Delayed Siri Could Still Win

 Apple's AI delay looks like failure if you're counting launch dates.
 But Apple rarely wins on being first—it wins on being best for its users.

-If Apple executes on this vision—a private, personal AI assistant that knows you, respects your privacy, and works seamlessly across devices—the delay will be forgotten.
+If Apple executes on this vision—a personal AI assistant that knows you, respects your privacy, and works seamlessly across devices—the delay will be forgotten, even if Google's Gemini is doing some of the heavy lifting underneath.

-If it fails, the two-year gap will be remembered as the moment Apple lost the AI race.
+If it fails, the multi-year gap will be remembered as the moment Apple lost the AI race—and outsourced its comeback.

 The smart money?
 Apple has earned the benefit of the doubt on delayed-but-better.
-Spring 2026 will show whether that pattern holds.
+September 2026 will show whether that pattern still holds.

-This analysis reflects information available as of early January 2026 and was last reviewed in March 2026.
-Apple's AI strategy, competitive dynamics, and market conditions are evolving rapidly—check the latest announcements for the most current picture.
+This analysis was first published in January 2026 and last updated June 28, 2026 to reflect the September 2026 launch timing and Apple's Google Gemini partnership.
+Apple's AI strategy and competitive dynamics are evolving rapidly—check the latest announcements for the most current picture.

 Sources: